 In other words, it’s possible to never pay taxes on money that goes through an HSA.

 Not everyone is eligible for an HSA, however.
-They are meant for folks with high-deductible health insurance plans.
-For the 2019 tax year, the IRS defines such plans as having annual deductibles of at least:
+They were created for folks with high-deductible health insurance plans.
+For the 2020 tax year, the IRS defines such plans as having annual deductibles of at least:

 HSAs as retirement accounts

-As we note in “3 Reasons You Need a Health Savings Account — and How to Open One Today,” any money you put in an HSA — and any interest or investment gains that money earns — remains in the account year after year if you don’t spend it.
+As we note in “3 Great Reasons to Set Up a Health Savings Account,” any money you put in an HSA — and any interest or investment gains that money earns — remains in the account year after year if you don’t spend it.

-This is one of the advantages an HSA has over a health flexible spending account (FSA).
+This is one of the advantages an HSA has over a health flexible spending account, or FSA.
 And it means you can use an HSA like an extra retirement account — a tax-free one if you spend the money on qualified medical expenses.
 All you have to do is contribute to an HSA during your working years and not touch it until your golden years.

 That’s easier said than done, of course.
-But even if you need to withdraw funds from your HSA annually, it’s likely worth it for you to become the next person to take advantage of this tool.
+But even if you need to withdraw funds from your HSA annually, if you have a high-deductible insurance plan, it’s likely worth it for you to become the next person to take advantage of this tool.

-Even if you don’t allow your HSA contributions to sit and grow, you will still save money by paying for medical expenses with tax-free dollars.
+Even if you don’t allow your HSA contributions to sit and grow, you will still save money by paying for medical expenses with tax-free dollars from the HSA.
 And that just might enable you to contribute a little more money to your actual retirement account.

 Getting a better deal on car insurance doesn't have to be hard.
 You can have The Zebra, an insurance comparison site compare quotes in just a few minutes and find you the best rates.
 Consumers save an average of $368 per year, according to the site, so if you're ready to secure your new rate, get started now.